BobS0327/upbserver/README.md

 UPB server.
 The database is also updated when these remote commands are received.
 IOW, if a ActivateLink command is received, the databse is immediately updated to reflect the issuance of this command.

+upbServer is designed to run headless as a back end server.
+Status of the server is reported once every twenty four hours via email text message.
+Also, the app attempts to recover from any problems it encounters.
+It will also post details of the problem(s) to a database log table.
+This table can be reviewed to determine the source of the problem.

 Two files must exist prior to starting upbserver.
 The first file is the export file from Upstart and the second file is a Comma Separated Values file that contains  details on various manufacturer products.
 An example of the second file follows: